pounard/goat-query/README.md

-All `\Goat\Query\Expression*` classes are now moved to a sub-namespace to improve code readability and maintainability, they also have disambiguated names for better code compression: there was a possible confusion between `row` and `raw` words for example.
+All `\Goat\Query\Expression*` classes are now moved to a sub-namespace to improve code readability and maintainability, they also have disambiguated names for better code readability: there was a possible confusion between `row` and `raw` words for example.

 All classes that have been moved: